-V. Course Objectives:
+V. Course Objectives

 - 1. To develop students' fundamental understanding of Children's Rights and the essential privileges and basic civil and human rights that every child and adolescent is entitled to, both in the US and internationally. - 2.
-To critically apply conceptual frameworks and empirical research in the examination of social policies, services, and state and federal funding mechanisms for children, youth, and their families. - 3.
-To explore and critically question the historical and philosophical foundation of policy interventions and services for children, youth, and their families, including the extent to which this foundation is rooted in racist and oppressive approaches, beliefs, and practices. - 4.
-To develop knowledge about multiple different child-serving systems with which children may be involved and how these are interrelated. - 5.
-To underscore the importance of how children and adolescents involved in these systems are frequently affected by a variety of interwoven mezzo and macro level influences such as poverty, violence, systemic racism, community violence, socioeconomic background, etc. - 6.
+To explore and critically question the historical and philosophical foundation of policy interventions and services for children, youth, and their families, including the extent to which this foundation is rooted in racist and oppressive approaches, beliefs, and practices. - 3.
+To underscore the importance of how children and adolescents involved in these systems are frequently affected by a variety of interwoven mezzo and macro level influences such as systemic racism, poverty, violence, community violence, socioeconomic background, etc. - 4.
+To critically apply conceptual frameworks and empirical research in the examination of social policies, services, and state and federal funding mechanisms for children, youth, and their families. - 5.
+To develop knowledge about multiple different child-serving systems with which children may be involved and how these are interrelated. - 6.
 To examine the role of policy practice and the reciprocal relationship between social policy and social work practice.
 This will include developing an understanding of how to apply social work values, ethics, skills and interventions to advocate for social and economic justice.